New Year Resolutions Don’t Work

 New Year Resolutions don’t work unless you do.

-To make New Year Resolutions work, shift in two broad areas:
+To make New Year Resolutions work every day, shift in two broad areas:

 Looking in the Mirror